Medical expert of the article

 Who to contact?

-Treatment of the schizencephaly
+Treatment schizencephaly

-In all cases of the presence of abnormal clefts in the thickness of the cerebral hemispheres, the treatment is symptomatic, aimed at stopping seizures, increasing muscle tone and developing motor skills.
+In all cases of the presence of abnormal clefts in the thickness of the cerebral hemispheres, treatment is symptomatic, aimed at stopping seizures, increasing muscle tone and developing motor skills.

 Prevention